gboggy/Getting-and-Cleaning-Data/CodeBook.md

+##Dataset produced by run_analysis.R
+The run_analysis.R script produces a tidy data set that contains data averaged over subjects and activities.
+The features contained in the data set are described in the section below.
+Prior to averaging, the data were normalized and bounded within [-1, 1].
+The data are thus unitless.

 ##Description of the variables
 ####(Note that this description is excerpted from the features_info.txt file of the "Human Activity Recognition Using Smartphones Data Set".)